Khristina Chess

 buy now on amazon

 “Henry used a type of camouflage—in his case, those corny jokes and the way he dressed—to hide the game.
 No one could be allowed to know his special ability to detect who was real and who was an agent.
-Not even me.“― Khristina Chess, quote from Unquiet Riot
+Not even me.“― Khristina Chess from Unquiet Riot

-Then Henry arrives.
-Henry is fascinating.
+Henry is a fascinating new arrival in school.
 Henry is dangerous.
 He believes the world is crawling with robot impostors, that shadows escape from electrical wires, that knives beneath his mattress will keep the monsters away.
 For Riley, stepping into Henry’s world is like visiting a foreign country—thrilling, unpredictable, alive.

-When Henry vanishes, the police come knocking.
+Then Henry vanishes.
+The police come knocking.
 And Riley lies.

 Now it’s a game.
 If Henry talks, Riley loses.